 The IaaS installer failed to save the Model Manager Data and Web components.

 The failure has several potential causes.

-Connectivity issues to the vRealize Automation appliance or connectivity issues between the appliances.
+Connectivity issues to the vRealize Appliance or the Identity Appliance or connectivity issues between the appliances.
 A connection attempt fails because there was no response or the connection could not be made.

 Trusted certificate issues in IaaS when using a distributed configuration.

 A certificate name mismatch in a distributed configuration.